AVEVA/CONNECT-data-services-developer-docs/Content_Portal/How_To_Guides/PI-to-OCS/Overview-PI-to-OCS/min-sys-reqmnts.md

 ## Administrative privileges

-The PI to OCS Agent must be installed on a local machine by a user with the following permissions:
+The PI to OCS Agent must be installed on a local machine by a user account with the following permissions:

 1. Administrative privileges on the local machine
 2. Assigned to the OCS Account Administrator role